Credit:

 Tree stands are designed for trunks of a certain length and diameter.

 Tree stands are designed for trunks of a certain length and diameter.
 Typically, you use a tree stand designed for a taller tree on a smaller one.
 The exception is when the trunk is too narrow.
-For example, a tree stand designed to take a 12-foot tree may only take a trunk down to three inches in diameter, any smaller and you risk it falling over.
+For example, a tree stand designed to accommodate a 12-foot tree may only be suitable for a trunk with a diameter of three inches or larger; any smaller, and you risk it falling over.

 The real problems happen when you get a tree stand that's too small.
 More often than not, your Christmas tree will fall over the moment it goes in.
-We recommend you follow the sizing instructions from the manufacturer.
+We recommend following the manufacturer's sizing instructions.

 When purchasing a stand for an artificial Christmas tree, measure the diameter of your tree’s center pole first.
-Typically, fake trees range in diameter from 1.25 to 1.75 inches.
+Typically, fake trees range in diameter from 1.25 to 1.75 inches in diameter.
 Many stands come with pieces of hardware to adjust the stand to fit your tree, while other stands only suit one size.

 What Should You Do Before You Put A Christmas Tree In A Stand?

-After cutting the base, you should remove the netting and inspect the tree for critters.
-Christmas trees are grown outdoors, becoming homes for any number of insects.
+After cutting the base, remove the netting and inspect the tree for any critters.
+Christmas trees are grown outdoors, providing homes for a variety of insects.
 Common hitchhikers include spiders and beetles.
 Give a good shake and a thorough eyeballing with the aid of a flashlight before the tree enters your home.

 Artificial trees don’t require as much prep as real trees do.
 However, artificial trees are susceptible to growing mold just like real trees are.
 After they’ve been in storage for a year, we recommend cleaning it with water and vinegar to freshen it up.